Pulled Hamstring Prevention & Treatment

 You should consider seeing your doctor if you have any concerns about your hamstring pain.
 More specifically, consult your doctor if you think it is a severe injury, it is not healing, or your symptoms are getting worse.
 With a complete detachment, you will be in acute pain, may hear a popping sound, and might have significant bruising.
 Your doctor can also advise you as to when to return to normal activities and what exercises to do in order to help recovery.
 Physical therapy is sometimes required for full healing.

-Express Care for Pulled Hamstring
+Express Care for Sports Injury

 While most hamstring strains can be cared for at home, sometimes the tear may be more severe.
 Some grade three hamstring tears may even require surgery.
-If your pain is intense and cannot be controlled with rest, ice, compression, and elevation (the RICE) protocol) along with an anti-inflammatory medication, it is time to head to the Express Care Clinic at Colorado Springs Orthopaedic Group.
+If your pain is intense and cannot be controlled with rest, ice, compression, and elevation (the RICE) protocol) along with anti-inflammatory medication, it is time to head to the Express Care Clinic at Colorado Springs Orthopaedic Group.
 Call 719-622-4550.